Up To 10 Municipal Employees Under Scrutiny In Markham After Receiving Paycheck Protection Program Loans Without Any Prior Record Of Their Businesses

 “There are several,” Champion said.
 “Anywhere between five and 10.”

-Indeed, up to 10 current Markham city employees find themselves in the same predicament as Officer Muldrow.READ MORE: Chicago Weather: Wet And Breezy Wednesday With Falling Temperatures
+Indeed, up to 10 current Markham city employees find themselves in the same predicament as Officer Muldrow.READ MORE: Construction Worker In Critical Condition After Hit-And-Run Crash On Bishop Ford Freeway

 “As of today, Kenneth Muldrow is no longer patrolling the streets of Markham,” Champion said.